nikolayg/nikgrozev-website/_posts/blog/2021-12-04-java-9-and-afterwards.md

 # Pattern Matching For InstanceOf

 Type guards with `instanceOf` are common in Java code.
-In older versions, you'd still need to expicitly cast within the guarded code, but now there's a shortcut:
+In older versions, you'd still need to explicitly cast within the guarded code, but now there's a shortcut:

 ```java